-Changes to and along Grand River are expected to align with the development of this denser, pedestrian-focused corridor.
-To connect the north and south sides of Grand River, there will be options of implementing an at-grade crosswalk with a traffic light or potentially the construction of a pedestrian bridge as seen in Figure C10 below.
-Further research into feasibility will be required, in addition to looking into possible grants for funding these alternative transportation infrastructure projects.
+Changes to and along Grand River Avenue are expected to align with the development of this denser, pedestrian-focused corridor.
+To connect the north and south sides of Grand River, options include implementing an at-grade crosswalk with a traffic light or the construction of a pedestrian bridge as seen in Figure C10 below.
+Further research into feasibility will be required.
+Grants for funding these alternative transportation infrastructure projects should also be explored.